meowyen/BlockSkillz/README.md

 ## Rough Breakdown of Tasks

 1. Figure out creating certificates for institutions (i.e. public keys).
 Look at letsencrypt or self-signed certs.
 These are the keys that users will use to verify the authenticity of the certificate/diploma.
+2. Create a private certificate authority where institutions can generate keys.
-2. Draft an outline of features/functions to implement in the smart contract.
+3. Draft an outline of features/functions to implement in the smart contract.
-3. Create the smart contract.
+4. Create the smart contract.
     a.
 Add institution to a list of allowable minters.
     b.
 Add mint NFT functionality.
     c.
 Additional functions TBD.
-4. Deploy the contract to the Ropsten or test network.
+5. Deploy the contract to the Ropsten or test network.
-5. Create the UI/dApp that will interact with the smart contract.
+6. Create the UI/dApp that will interact with the smart contract.
-6. Create a demo for the final presentation.
+7. Create a demo for the final presentation.
-7. Extra: Figure out how to get transaction history in dApp so users can view their certificates/diplomas and verify authenticity.
+8. Extra: Figure out how to get transaction history in dApp so users can view their certificates/diplomas and verify authenticity.